Welcome to today's edition of the Rush 24-7 podcast.

 Well, factory activity has contracted.

-A Department of Labor has announced that new jobless claims rose by a staggering 78,000 in the first week after the election, reaching a seasonally adjusted total of 439,000 just yesterday.
+The Department of Labor has announced that new jobless claims rose by a staggering 78,000 in the first week after the election, reaching a seasonally adjusted total of 439,000 just yesterday.

 That's why I mentioned this.

-Just yesterday, the drive-by's were telling us that one of the reasons the Romney campaign petered out is because the economy was roaring back.
+Just yesterday, the drive-bys were telling us that one of the reasons the Romney campaign petered out is because the economy was roaring back.

 Well, they didn't say roaring back, but they said everybody got the sense we're coming back, man.

-California did get their numbers in on time, but uh, let's see, Ohio, no, no, no, Hawaii, Oregon, a couple other states didn't, so they guessed.
+California did get their numbers in on time, but let's see, Ohio, no, no, no, Hawaii, Oregon, a couple other states didn't, so they guessed.

-Are you ready for this?
+The highest numbers, are you ready for this?

-Here we have jobless claims up seventy-eight thousand the week after election, the highest number of new claims for unemployment came from Pennsylvania and Ohio,
+Here we have jobless claims up 78,000 the week after election.

-where there were thousands of layoffs in the construction, manufacturing, and automobile industries, but none of this was known until yesterday.
+The highest number of new claims for unemployment came from Pennsylvania and Ohio, where there were thousands of layoffs in the construction, manufacturing, and automobile industries, but none of this was known until yesterday.

 That's right.

-The news seems far less rosy.
+But now, suddenly, the news seems far less rosy.

 Some of the new claims, especially in New Jersey, were due to Hurricane Sandy, but they were offset by a decline in claims filed in New York.